 A growing number of Americans are living through middle age with disabilities related to stroke.
+Here's what you should know about stroke in young adults.

 Six years ago, Yvonne Honigsberg was an avid runner with a demanding job as an acquisitions editor of academic medical books.
 At the age of 41, while on the treadmill at her gym, she suffered a stroke.
 She now has slight speech impediment, walks with a limp, and has lost the use of one arm and hand.
 Yet she keeps up an active schedule volunteering as a coach in New York City for story-tellers and a busy social life — including dates with attractive men.